hejtmy/ib-psych/content/topics/research/ethics/index.md

 National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research in the 1978 issues a report on proper behavioural and biomedicinal research.

-The three fundamental ethical principles for using any human subjects for research are:[2]
+The three fundamental ethical principles for using any human subjects for research are:

 1. Respect for persons: protecting the autonomy of all people and treating them with courtesy and respect and allowing for informed consent.
 Researchers must be truthful and conduct no deception;
 2. Beneficence: The philosophy of "Do no harm" while maximizing benefits for the research project and minimizing risks to the research subjects; and